 Some of my concoctions have included: zucchini noodles with peanut sauce or homemade tomato sauce, zucchini blended into green smoothies, and Flourless Peanut Butter Zucchini Brownies from Hummusapien.

 Today’s recipe is rich in fiber, filled with veggies and fruit, and the perfect on-the-go option for kiddos (or adults) heading back to school!
-Plus, it’s allergy-friendly, free of gluten, dairy, or nuts…so it’s OK for classrooms with food allergies.
+Plus, it’s allergy-friendly, free of gluten, dairy, and nuts…so it’s OK for classrooms with food allergies.